HTML Parser Threading

 nsHtml5TreeOpStage).
 The staging queue is protected by a mutex.
 This way, the queues into which tree ops are produced and the queues from which they are consumed don't need to involve a mutex on each modification.
 It's more efficient to obtain a mutex only every once in a while when a whole bunch of tree ops is moved to or from the staging queue.

-After some tree ops have been move the the staging queue, the
+After some tree ops have been moved to the staging queue, the

 nsIRunnable held in